Michael Shanks (politician): Parliamentary career

 Having moved to Rutherglen from western Glasgow a year earlier, Shanks was selected to contest the Rutherglen and Hamilton West constituency in May 2023, in anticipation that Margaret Ferrier, the incumbent MP who had been sanctioned for breaches of COVID-19 restrictions, would lose her seat via a recall petition.
 Following her suspension from the House of Commons, Ferrier was unseated by a successful recall petition on 1 August.
 In the subsequent by-election on 5 October, Shanks was elected to Parliament as MP for Rutherglen and Hamilton West with 58.6% of the vote and a majority of 9,446.

 Prior to his election to Parliament, Shanks "said that he wasn't 'against' rejoining the EU and insisted he has not changed his principles over Brexit but that now was not the right time for a debate on the issue".
 During his by-election campaign Shanks said he would vote to abolish the two-child benefit cap.
 Despite this, in July 2024 he voted with the incoming Labour government to keep the benefit cap.
 He supported the Gender Recognition Reform (Scotland) Bill but said that "it could be much, much better".

-Shanks sat as the Shadow Minister of State for Scotland in the Shadow Cabinet of Keir Starmer, junior to Shadow Secretary of State Ian Murray, the only other Scottish Labour MP at the time.
+Shanks sat as the Shadow Minister of State for Scotland in the Starmer shadow cabinet, junior to Shadow Secretary of State Ian Murray, the only other Scottish Labour MP at the time.
 His promotion made him the MP who had served for the shortest length of time before being promoted to the Labour frontbench.

 He is a member of Labour Friends of Israel as well as Labour Friends of Palestine and the Middle East.
 On 16 November 2023, a motion was tabled in Parliament calling for a ceasefire in the Gaza war, with Shanks abstaining.

-Due to the 2023 periodic review of Westminster constituencies, Shanks' constituency of Rutherglen and Hamilton West was abolished, and replaced with Rutherglen.
+Due to the 2023 review of Westminster constituencies, Shanks' constituency of Rutherglen and Hamilton West was abolished, and replaced with Rutherglen.
 At the 2024 general election, Shanks was elected to Parliament as MP for Rutherglen with 50.5% of the vote and a majority of 8,767.
 After the general election, Shanks was appointed as Parliamentary Under-Secretary of State in the Department for Energy Security and Net Zero, under Secretary of State Ed Miliband.
 In the 2025 British cabinet reshuffle, Shanks was promoted to Minister of State for Energy, a role jointly across the Department for Business and Trade and Department for Energy Security and Net Zero.

+In July 2026, he was reappointed to the new government as Minister of State at the Department for Energy Security and Net Zero by Andy Burnham.